 Who Should Attend

-This course is designed for business owners, senior officers, QA/QC managers, and production supervisors.
-Line production workers will also benefit from participating.
+This course is designed for line production workers, but business owners, senior officers, QA/QC managers, and production supervisors will also benefit from participating.

 Through training, participants will learn the GMP requirements and appropriate strategies to meet them.
 They will also gain skills necessary for developing and implementing effective procedures to meet GMP requirements.